Frequently Asked Questions (FAQs)

 Which degrees and transcripts am I required to submit?

-You must submit degrees and transcripts from all schools and universities that you have attended.
+You must submit degrees and transcripts from all universities that you have attended.
 These must either be official transcripts issued by the institution itself or certified true copies of them.
 Also, if you have not yet completed your studies, please send us a current transcript including all courses you have taken to date.
 Before your final admission, we request that you send all finalized documents.

 Should any of these documents not be in English or German, you will need to get them translated by an official translator and certified as authentic translations by a public notary.